zetxqx/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

 - *Type*: single-profile-handler
 - *Parameters*: none

-#### **LeastKVCacheFilter**

-Finds the max and min KV cache of all pods, divides the whole range (max-min) by the number of pods, and finds the pods that fall into the first range.

-- *Type*: least-kv-cache-filter
-- *Parameters*: none

-#### **LeastQueueFilter**

-Finds the max and min queue size of all pods, divides the whole range (max-min) by the number of pods, and finds the pods that fall into the first range.

-- *Type*: least-queue-filter
-- *Parameters*: none

-#### **LoraAffinityFilter**

-Implements a pod selection strategy that when the use of a LoRA adapter is requested, prioritizes pods that are believed to have the specific LoRA adapter loaded.
-It also allows for load balancing through some randomization.

-- *Type*: lora-affinity-filter
-- *Parameters*:
-  - `threshold` a probability threshold to sometimes select pods that don't seem to have the LoRA adapter loaded to enable load balancing.
-If not specified defaults to `0.999`

-#### **LowQueueFilter**

-Filters out pods who's waiting queue size is greater than the specified theshold.

-- *Type*: low-queue-filter
-- *Parameters*:
-  - `threshold` the waiting queue threshold.
-If not specified defaults to `128`

 #### **PrefixCacheScorer**

 Scores pods based on the amount of the prompt is believed to be in the pod's KvCache.